peter-tackage/genetic-sound/README.md

 An ongoing experiment in synthetic audio reproduction using genetic algorithms.

+The synthesis is primarily aimed at reproducing the sounds of musical instruments.

 # Configuration

 At the top level the algorithm configured with the following components: